 Create a capsule wardrobe

 This consists of a limited number of quality staple items you can mix and match throughout the year.
-You can learn how to build one and create a beautiful wardrobe while you are at it.
+You can learn how to build a capsule wardrobe and also have great style.

 Take good care of your clothing